TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 ## _&rarr; Infra-Setup & Tool Configuration_

 --> Establishing the base for our CI/CD pipeline and security assessments.
-Next, we've **_configured Jenkins Plugin Installations_**, for integrating Jenkins with other CI/CD tools in our pipeline.
+Next, I've **_configured Jenkins Plugin Installations_**, for integrating Jenkins with other CI/CD tools in our pipeline.

 Please check `updated_main.tf` & `install.sh`

 </br>

-> We've already installed the foundational plugins --> In short, it's for a **fully functional Jenkins environment**, covering all the necessary aspects from Source Code Management to Pipeline Orchestration
+> I've already installed the foundational plugins --> In short, it's for a **fully functional Jenkins environment**, covering all the necessary aspects from Source Code Management to Pipeline Orchestration

 </br>

-### **_Plugins we've used:-_**
+### **_Plugins I've used:-_**